hashicorp/terraform-provider-google/website/docs/r/compute_global_network_endpoint_group.html.markdown

 A global network endpoint group contains endpoints that reside outside of Google Cloud.
 Currently a global network endpoint group can only support a single endpoint.

+Recreating a global network endpoint group that's in use by another resource will give a `resourceInUseByAnotherResource` error.
+Use `lifecycle.create_before_destroy` to avoid this type of error.

 To get more information about GlobalNetworkEndpointGroup, see: